mxro/maxrohde-web/content/Drafts/A Framework for the Mastery of Life.md

 I'm far from finding a fully satisfactory answer.
 However, I believe there is value in sharing my current state of thinking on this matter, which I present in this article for your consideration.

-In previous articles, I have explored the surprising utility of skills such as [thinking, waiting, and breathing](https://maxrohde.com/2023/06/25/three-useful-skills-breathing-waiting-thinking).
+In previous articles, I have explored the surprising utility of skills such as [breathing, thinking,](https://maxrohde.com/2023/06/25/three-useful-skills-breathing-waiting-thinking) and [waiting](https://maxrohde.com/2023/07/30/on-waiting).
 In this article, I outline the general areas where gaining mastery can bring significant benefits.
 These areas draw inspiration from tradition, philosophy, and religious discourse.
 I do not claim that this list is exhaustive or inherently superior to any other.
 It simply represents the best compilation I have been able to create thus far.

-Without further ado, let me present the key skills or masteries I believe are worth considering for living a good life:
+Without further ado, let me present the framework of key masteries worth considering for living a good life:

 ![](Pasted%20image%2020230729203324.png)

 - _Mastery of Body_: Nurturing and mastering our bodies for a healthier and more fulfilling existence.
 - _Mastery of Emotion_: Understanding and shaping our emotional landscape.